Your Custom Text Here

 Cahoots Theatre Projects and Theatre Passe Muraille, 2000.
 Directed by David Oiye, set by Steve Lucas, costumes by Sarah Armstrong.
 Photography by David Kinsman.

-Radio Plays (produced by CBC)
+Audio Plays (produced by CBC)

 Invisible City, a poetic look at one woman's daily encounters with the homeless, produced by Bill Lane